Frequently Asked Questions

 What are relevant dependents and how do they affect my assessment?

 Relevant dependents are other children you support who are not part of this child support case.
-Each relevant dependent reduces your child support income by a percentage (24% for one, 34% for two, 40% for three or more).
+Each relevant dependent reduces your child support income by an amount calculated using the Costs of Children table based on your income and the ages and number of dependent children.

 How accurate is this calculator?